subhamoymahajan/in-silico-microscopy/README.md

                --paramfile [parameter file] \
                --threshold [intensity] \
                --lambdaID [index of fluorophore] \
-               --output [output filename header]
+               --output [output filename]
 ```
-Use `calc` value of 'show' to show the figure.
-This option won't save the file shown. 'show-test'
-is used for check the area calculation algorithm is working correctly.
-If the pixels used to
-calculate particle's area is shown in grey.
-In this option if this option shows particles in white,
-report the issue.
-Option 'test' will save the image shown in 'show-test'.
-Any other option will save
-generated binary image.

 `threshold` is used to set the threshold intensity for particle detection.
-If the value is below 1
-the maximum intensity is assumed to be 1 otherwise maximum intensity is assumed to be 255.
+The value should be between 0 and 1.

 `lambdaID` is used to chose a specific fluorophore.

-`[output filename header].dat` is created which stores area of different particles.
-Each line contains,
-the particle ID (starting from 0) and its area. `[output filename header].png` is the binary image used
-to calculate the area.
-It is created based on the value of `calc`.
+Each line in `[output filename]` starts with the time in ns followed by comma and comma separated areas or volumes.

+The command also creates a file starting with `bin_` for area and `bin_vol_` for volume followed by the tiff filename.
+This filestores the binary image.

 ### 6. Convert Files